 Philip is currently Director of the Professional Doctorate in Education (EdD) programme at Anglia Ruskin University.
 Having previously taught for nearly 20 years in secondary schools in Cambridgeshire and Essex, he is an experienced educator, with interests in a wide variety of aspects of education.
 His research areas include the pedagogical uses of mobile technology, classroom teaching and Science education.

-is the Chief Executive.
+is the Chief Executive (Accounting Officer).
 He has overall responsibility for the running of the Vine

-is the Chief Operating Officer.
+is the Chief Operating Officer (Chief Financial Officer).
 He has overall responsibility for all financial and operational matters, including training and strategic financial planning.

 is the Vine Finance Manager.
 She is responsible for Vine Finance including support and training across the Trust.